peabodyAdmin/graphiti/aiden/docs/02-architecture.md

 - Triggered by Edit action on a user Turn.
 - Creates new alternative referencing new Episode; immediately set to `isActive=true`.
 - Prior alternatives remain for audit; user can switch back anytime.
-- Descendant agent alternatives recompute cache status: compare their `inputContext.parentAlternativeId` to new parent active alternative.
+- Descendant agent alternatives recompute cache status: compare their `RESPONDS_TO` targets to new parent active alternative.

 #### Agent Alternatives (Process Variations & Regenerations)
 - Triggered when user regenerates, tries another Process, or continues from another parent alternative.
-- Each records `processId`, `createdAt`, and `inputContext.parentAlternativeId`.
+- Each creates `EXECUTED_BY` edge, records `createdAt`, and sets `RESPONDS_TO` to the parent Alternative.
 - User chooses which agent alternative to display; system records the choice.

 ---